Start Your Mississippi LLC

 You must change your password by entering the old password, which is the one the state just emailed to you, then create a new password.
 Click the “Update” button to change your password.

 Go to your Dashboard and click on the Name Reservation and Formation Filings section.
-Click “Form a Mississippi Corporation, Non-Profit, LLC or Partnership” button.
+Click on the “Form a Mississippi Corporation, Non-Profit, LLC or Partnership” button.
 Under the “Business Type” menu, choose “Limited Liability Company.”

 You can then start entering your business information, including your business name, email, future effective date if applicable, and the NAICS code.
 Enter your registered agent’s name and office address.